JuliaDynamics/NetworkDynamics.jl/docs/src/API.md

 ## Component Models with MTK
 ```@docs
-VertexModel(::ModelingToolkit.ODESystem, ::Any, ::Any)
+VertexModel(::ModelingToolkit.System, ::Any, ::Any)
-EdgeModel(::ModelingToolkit.ODESystem, ::Any, ::Any, ::Any, ::Any)
+EdgeModel(::ModelingToolkit.System, ::Any, ::Any, ::Any, ::Any)
-EdgeModel(::ModelingToolkit.ODESystem, ::Any, ::Any, ::Any)
+EdgeModel(::ModelingToolkit.System, ::Any, ::Any, ::Any)
 ```

 ### Output Function Helpers/Wrappers